Artists Equity: History

 In 2024, the company worked on the productions of The Greatest Love Story Never Told (2024), a music documentary film about the making of the album This Is Me...
 Now by American entertainer Jennifer Lopez, and the historical drama film Small Things like These (2024), starring and produced by Cillian Murphy, which is based on the 2021 novel of the same name by Claire Keegan.
 They also released a heist thriller comedy film, The Instigators on Apple TV Plus, starring Matt Damon and Casey Affleck, directed by Doug Liman and written by Chuck Maclean and Casey, and the biographical sports drama film Unstoppable, based on the book of the same name by Anthony Robles and Austin Murphy, directed by William Goldenberg, and starring Lopez.

 In 2025, Artists Equity produced the action thriller film The Accountant 2 for Amazon MGM Studios, a sequel to The Accountant (2016) directed by Gavin O'Connor, written by Bill Dubuque, and starring Affleck, Jon Bernthal, J.K.
 Simmons, and Cynthia Addai-Robinson.

-The company's upcoming productions include the musical drama film Kiss of the Spider Woman, based on the novel and musical of the same name, directed by Bill Condon and starring Lopez, The Rip for Netflix, starring Damon and Affleck and directed by Joe Carnahan, and Believers: Boston Red Sox, directed by Gotham Chopra and Lauren Fisher.
+Some of the company's recent productions include the musical drama film Kiss of the Spider Woman (2025), based on the novel and musical of the same name, directed by Bill Condon and starring Lopez, The Rip (2026) for Netflix, starring Damon and Affleck and directed by Joe Carnahan, and Believers: Boston Red Sox, a 2025 documentary directed by Gotham Chopra and Lauren Fisher about the Boston Red Sox.

+In 2026, the company had signed a first-look deal with Netflix.